-Liz Truss ‘to freeze energy bills for homes and businesses for at least four months’
+Liz Truss ‘to freeze energy bills for homes and businesses within days’

 She will then return to Westminster where she is expected to address the nation for the first time as prime minister before getting down to the business of appointing her ministerial team.

-A number of key allies and supporters have already been pencilled in for some of the most senior roles, including Business Secretary Kwasi Kwarteng who is widely expected to be given the crucial role of chancellor.
+A number of key allies and supporters have already been pencilled in for some of the most senior roles, including Mr Kwarteng, who is widely expected to be given the crucial role of chancellor.

 If confirmed he will have the task of delivering on her promised “bold” plan to deal with surging energy bills which have plunged households and businesses into crisis.

-The Daily Telegraph reported that among the measures under consideration was a scheme – costing tens of billions of pounds – to freeze bills until the next general election in 2024.
-The Sun instead claims the freeze would be for ‘at least four months’.

-Other key appointments are expected to include Attorney General Suella Braverman, who is tipped for promotion to home secretary, and Education Secretary James Cleverly, who is expected to be the new foreign secretary.
+Other key appointments are expected to include attorney general Suella Braverman, who is tipped for promotion to home secretary, and education secretary James Cleverly, who is expected to be the new foreign secretary.

-Therese Coffey, the Work and Pensions Secretary who is described as Ms Truss’s closest friend at Westminster, is thought to be in line to become health secretary while Ben Wallace is expected to remain as Defence Secretary.
+Therese Coffey, the work and pensions secretary described as Ms Truss’s closest friend, is thought to be in line to become health secretary while Ben Wallace is expected to remain as defence secretary.

 Other appointments will be closely scrutinised by Tory MPs for signs that she is prepared to bring in ministers who did not necessarily support her in the leadership race.

-The day will begin on Tuesday with a final valedictory speech from Downing Street by Mr Johnson before he heads to Balmoral to formally tender his resignation to the Queen ahead of Ms Truss’s arrival.
+The day began with a final valedictory speech from Downing Street by Mr Johnson before he heads to Balmoral to formally tender his resignation to the Queen ahead of Ms Truss’s arrival.

-He is expected to use his address to urge Tories to rally round his successor.
+Mr Johnson said Ms Truss would have his “fervent support” and used his address to urge Tories to rally round his successor.

 Register for free to continue reading